Important Updates and Changes for the 2021-23 Admission Cycles (for Fall 2022 and Fall 2023 enrollment)

-Consistent with guidance from the CDC and state health agencies, both the College Board and the ACT have cancelled spring 2020 testing dates.
-It is unclear what, if any, testing opportunities will be available in the fall, thus it is likely that many well-qualified students may not have the opportunity to take either the SAT or the ACT prior to our application deadline.
-In light of this, we are temporarily suspending our standardized test requirement for the 2020-21 application cycle.
+Due to ongoing challenges surrounding access to testing, we are extending the temporary suspension of our testing requirement for the 2021-23 application cycles.
 Any applicant may submit SAT or ACT test scores; these scores will be an optional component of the application.
 Students who do not submit test scores will not be penalized nor will they be at a disadvantage in Olin’s application process.
 All applications will continue to be evaluated through Olin’s holistic review process which includes academic performance and optional testing, if submitted, as well as the applicant’s talents, experiences, character and potential contributions to the college and community.
 Olin’s highly personalized application reading process takes into account the context and environment of the applicant’s academic experience.

 Will I be at a disadvantage by not submitting any scores?